AATHITH/kubesort/README.md

 1) It's simple
 2) Helps you sort the results from `kubectl` in an easy way.
-3) You don't have to type `kubectl --sort-by=.status.containerStatuses[0].restartcount get po` to sort the pod by their STATUS, just type `kubesort po restarts` that's it.
+3) You don't have to type `kubectl --sort-by=.status.containerStatuses[0].restartcount get po` to sort the pod by their `RESTART` count, just type `kubesort po restarts` that's it.

 ## Installation: